mjpatter88/FileRecovery/README.md

 FileRecovery
 ============

-CprE 536 project to recover files from disk sector blocks lacking an inode
+CprE 536 project to recover files from disk sector blocks lacking an inode.

+Basic steps: